-A good fan is a perfect investment, especially if you plan to be working from home for the foreseeable future.
+A good fan is a perfect investment, especially if you plan to be working from home or tend to suffer when the temperature gets higher.
 Whether you need to keep cool while at your desk or simply want a way to be comfortable across your entire living space, a fan is a brilliant substitute (or added extra!) for air conditioning.

 But how do you know what to go for?
 With the quality, features, and price tags of the best fans varying wildly, we’re here to help cut through some of the noise and help you choose the fan that’s right for you and your home.
 Scroll down to see what we thought.